 Reading is a skill used throughout life, not just on the reading comprehension section of the SAT or ACT.
 The more you read, the faster and easier it becomes to comprehend what you read.
 Although there are specific categories for SAT and ACT reading passages, including history/social studies, science, and literature, you can read any genre and improve your reading comprehension skills.
 Reading at least 30 minutes a day increases intelligence, improves sleep, strengthens social connections, and enhances career opportunities.

 Like reading, writing is a skill you will most likely use the rest of your life.
 Remember learning those five steps in the writing process?
 First, pre-writing, then drafting, followed by revision, editing, and finally, publishing.
-While this process does take time, you can improve your writing by following each of these steps every time you write an essay or paper.
-And like reading, the more you write the better writer you become.
+While this process does take time, you can improve your writing by following each of these steps every time you write an essay or paper, especially focusing on the editing stage.
+Although there is no longer an essay on the SAT and the essay is optional on the ACT, students will still be expected to edit writing passages on the SAT and ACT.
+And like reading, the more you write, the better writer you become.
 Keeping a journal is a great way to practice those writing skills on a daily basis.

 A strong vocabulary will improve your reading comprehension and writing skills, as well as your SAT or ACT score.
 A large vocabulary is particularly helpful when answering word choice and vocabulary in context questions on the SAT.
 You can increase your vocabulary by reading often and looking up words you don’t know.
 Using a thesaurus when writing provides a great opportunity to improve your vocabulary.
 Crossword puzzles and games like Scrabble offer fun ways to practice your vocabulary.